forcedotcom/cli/releasenotes/README.md

 ### Removed Commands

 These commands were removed in v51.
-The Hammer Test closed pilot program has been terminated.
+The ISV Hammer test closed pilot program has been terminated.

 * `force:package:hammertest:list`
 * `force:package:hammertest:report`